bigeasy/cadence/diary.md

  * Do you want to provide a default error handler for a cadence?
 (No.)
  * What is the correct behavior of the default invocation?
  * What became of your changes for events?
 (Found 'em!)
+ * Can I jump to a place in a parent?
+ * Can I have fixups in callback invocations?

 ## A Bunch of Unrecorded Decisions